RTA 2007 Trial

 Hundreds of students and parents pass the signs each day.
 The schools simply need to offer a small reward to the first child who reports a fault with the lights.
 Parents who drop off their children every day can also be rostered on to check the lights daily.

-Lights that are monitored by the public are better than no lights at all, which is the government's preferred option for 96% of school zones.
+Lights that are monitored by schools are infinitely better than no lights at all, which is the inevitable result for over 90% of school zones at present due to the high cost of back-to-base monitoring.